richardbatty/good-technology-project/.research/problem_list.md

 ### Why this is plausibly high impact

-Scale: Developing-world poverty causes a great deal of suffering.
-Building the underlying infrastructure to support further development could have a multiplicative effect.
-However, the indirectness causes uncertianty.
+* Scale: Developing-world poverty causes a great deal of suffering.
+Building the underlying infrastructure to support further development could multiply the effectiveness of future work.
+However, this indirect mechanism makes measuring impact hard.
-Neglectedness: Medium.
-Some people working on this, including Facebook and Google on internet infrastructure.
-May be some gaps
+* Neglectedness: Some people working on this, including Facebook and Google on internet infrastructure.
+But it's neglected compared to developed-world IT infrastructure.
-Tractability: Medium.
-Some hard problems
+* Tractability: Researchers and companies are already making progress, suggesting this is tractable.

 ### Projects to address this